 The more that people open up to you, the more they know that they can trust you.
 If you master the art of asking questions, you place yourself in a position of power.
 When you control the direction of the conversation, you will get as much information necessary to sell to your clients.

-Tip: Spend at least 10 minutes in the beginning of a new client meeting ending every sentence in a question.
+Spend at least 10 minutes at the beginning of a new client meeting ending every sentence in a question.
 This allows your clients to talk and for you to get to know them better.

 4. Begin with the End in mind